OpenLispDotNet/OpenLispNET/README.txt

 Vision
 ======
-"Create a modern portable LISP Machine using custom hardware and OpenList.NET."
+"Create a modern portable LISP Machine using commodity hardware and OpenList.NET."

 The goal of OpenLisp.NET is to form the basis of an OpenLisp.NET EMACS-like environment as the primary shell of an operating system created on CosmosOS (https://github.com/CosmosOS/Cosmos).
 The target hardware for this project